jt5493/odin-recipes/README.md

 # odin-recipes

-This is just a simple HTML refresher project.
+"This is just a simple HTML refresher project."